Song for the Lonely: Commercial performance

 In the United States, "Song for the Lonely" debuted at its peak of number 85 on the Billboard Hot 100, on the issue dated April 6, 2002.
 It spent six weeks inside the chart.
 The song attained better positions on other component charts, such as topping both the Maxi-Singles Sales and the Dance Club Play charts, as well as peaking within the top 20 on the Adult Contemporary chart, and peaking in the top 40 on the Adult Top 40 and Mainstream Top 40.
-As of May 2002, the single had sold 17,714 copies in the region, although receiving heavy promotion and released on several formats, as noted by Alan Jones, writer for Music Week magazine.
-"Song for the Lonely" also reached number 18 on the Canadian Singles Chart, and although the song was only released in North America, it reached number 39 in Romania through airplay.
+The single sold 17,714 copies in its first six weeks of retail release in the US, even though it had received heavy pre-release airplay.
+Alan Jones of Music Week cited it as an example of the sharp decline in US single sales over the previous two years.
+"Song for the Lonely" reached number 18 on the Canadian Singles Chart, and despite being released only in North America, it reached number 39 in Romania through airplay.